Lesbian bar

 A lesbian bar (sometimes called a "women's bar") is a drinking establishment that caters exclusively or predominantly to lesbian women.
 While often conflated, the lesbian bar has a history distinct from that of the gay bar.

 Significance

-Lesbian bars predate feminist spaces such as bookstores and coffeehouses, and contemporary LGBT services such as community centers and health care centers.
+Lesbian bars predate feminist spaces such as bookstores, coffeehouses, and contemporary LGBT services such as community centers and health care centers.
 While few lesbian-specific bars exist today, lesbian bars have long been sites of refuge, validation, community, and resistance for women whose sexual orientations are considered "deviant" or non-normative.
 They have been spaces for intergenerational community building, where women had the opportunity to come out without being "outed", which can result in the loss of jobs, family, and social status.
 They could, however, also be sites of intense isolation.